samuelbelko/blog/posts/AreMathematiciansSoftwareDesigners.md

 The analogies I touched upon originate from \cite{JA}, which discusses the future of mathematics, in light of formal verification methods.

-I hope, you find the topic as intriguing as I did, when I saw the similarites for the first time.
+I hope, you find the topic as intriguing as I did, when I saw the similarities for the first time.

 ## References